Woh Toh Hai Albelaa: 18 years later

 Saroj accepts a marriage proposal for her step-daughter and Dhanraj’s eldest child, Kusum, from Rishi Kumar, who is a cunning person.
 Before they even get married, Rishi begins to torture Kusum and blackmails her every time she tries to tell the truth.
 After their wedding, Sayuri, Kanha, and Nakul notice Kusum's changed behaviour.
 After Sayuri and Kanha find out the truth, they send Rishi to jail and begin the divorce proceedings.
-Rishi escapes from the jail, kidnaps Kusum and tries to kill her as revenge for being beaten up by Nakul and Kahna and being sent to jail.

-Sayuri has sent Kusum on a date with her friend, Yash Jindal but in wrong car.
-While fighting Rishi Sayuri had a miscarriage.
-Kanha accidentally kills Rishi in self defence and the latter’s parents file a complaint against Kanha, but the case is disregarded because of the charges Rishi had, thus declaring Kanha innocent and Rishi’s death is ruled as an accident.
+Rishi escapes from jail, kidnaps Kusum and tries to kill her as revenge for being beaten up by Nakul and Kahna and being sent to jail.
+Sayuri holds herself responsible as she had sent Kusum out on a date with her friend, Yash Jindal, but in the wrong car, and rushes to save her.
+While fighting Rishi, she falls to the ground after being pushed by him, which leads to her miscarriage.
+Kanha kills Rishi in self-defence and the latter’s parents file a complaint against Kanha, but the case is dismissed because of the pending charges against Rishi, thus declaring Kanha innocent and Rishi’s death is ruled as an accident.

 Later, Yash and Kusum, along with Nakul and Rashmi, get married.
-Rashmi reveals to Sayuri that, she can't bear a baby and informs her about Kanha’s knowledge on the matter in order to create problems between them.
+Rashmi reveals to Sayuri that she can't bear a baby and informs her about Kanha’s knowledge on the matter in order to create problems between them.
 Unfortunately, this completely backfires as Sayuri realises what Rashmi's intentions were and her previous schemes and exposes her in front of both families.
 As Nakul is about to end their marriage, Kanha and Sayuri convince him to forgive her and give his relationship one last chance, to which he reluctantly does, and Rashmi is let off with a warning.

 Just when it seems Rashmi is realising her misdeeds, she continues to put the blame on Kanha and Sayuri for all of the problems in her life.
 This results in Rashmi plotting to get rid of Sayuri.
 When Kanha, Sayuri, Nakul, Rashmi, Kusum, and Yash go on a trip to their family deity worship, Rashmi attempts to push Sayuri off a cliff, but before she does, Sayuri turns around to find Rashmi behind her and loses her balance.
-Sayuri eventually slips and falls to her apparent death.
+Rashmi hesitantly reaches out her hand to help Sayuri but before the latter holds on to her hand, she retracts it and Sayuri eventually slips and falls to her apparent death.